kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 Localization
 ~~~~~~~~~~~~

-Recall the localization system is in charge of keeping track of the robots
+Recall the localization system is in charge of keeping track of the robot's
 coordinate location and rotation on the field.
 Testing of the localization
 system will consist of physical tests as well as unit testing of the individual
 components.
 Since cameras are not yet mounted on the robot, a cardboard cutout